 This fund taps into the expertise of the Gravis group to create a portfolio of renewable energy and energy-efficiency related projects that are benefiting from the secular move to more sustainable energy demands.
 It looks to generate an attractive income, alongside modest capital growth, from a spread of different projects that should deliver defensive, uncorrelated performance.

-Will joined Gravis in 2017, having spent 12 years working as an analyst within the private wealth management sector.
-His responsibilities have included the analysis and recommendation of direct equities and closed-end investment vehicles for client portfolios, setting asset allocation and strategy, and the management of open-ended funds.
-Will graduated with a degree in Mathematics from the University of Exeter and has passed all three levels of the CFA Program.
-He was awarded the CFA charter in 2009.
+Will Argent, Lead Manager William Argent, Director, Infrastructure Securities.
+Will is responsible for the VT Gravis UK Infrastructure Income Fund and VT Gravis Clean Energy Income Fund.
+He joined Gravis in 2017, having spent 12 years working as an equity analyst and portfolio manager within the private client wealth management industry.
+Will has significant experience investing in global capital markets and he maintains a specialist focus on the listed infrastructure and real asset sectors.
+Will graduated with a degree in Mathematics from the University of Exeter.
+He has passed all three levels of the CFA Program and was awarded the CFA charter in 2009.

 Investment process